Obubu’s Japanese Tea Internship

 Internship Duration and Application Deadline

-The duration of the internship program is 3 months.
-6-month internship is also possible. and if you would like to join the internship for 6 months please mention it in the comments section of the application.
+The duration of the internship program is 85 days (~3 months).
+6-month internship is also possible.
+If you would like to join the internship for 6 months please mention it in the comments section of the application.

 For most countries, foreigners are allowed to stay in Japan on a ‘Temporary Visitor’s Visa’ for up to 90 days without any additional applications or paperwork.
 Please refer to the Japanese consulate at your residence for more information.